Parens patriae: Discussion

-Parens patriae relates to a notion initially invoked by the King's Bench in the sixteenth century in cases of non compos mentis adults.
-The notion dates from at least 1608, as recorded in Coke's report of Calvin's Case, wherein it is said "that moral law, honora patrem… doubtless doth extend to him that is pater patriae."
+Parens patriae relates to a notion initially invoked by the King's Bench in the 16th century in cases of non compos mentis adults.
+The notion dates from at least 1608, as recorded in Coke's report of Calvin's Case, wherein it is said that "moral law, honora patrem… doubtless doth extend to him that is pater patriae".

-The parens patrae doctrine was gradually applied to children throughout the seventeenth and eighteenth centuries, and has since evolved from one granting absolute rights to the sovereign to one more associated with rights and obligations of the state and courts towards children and incapacitated adults.
+The parens patrae doctrine was gradually applied to children throughout the 17th and 18th centuries, and has since evolved from one granting absolute rights to the sovereign to one more associated with rights and obligations of the state and courts towards children and incapacitated adults.